wenbinbuilds/robhinhood-ai-trader/docs/scalp-strategy.md

    reconciliation and restart recovery.

 2. **Momentum separation.** The original momentum pipeline is unchanged.
-The scalp universe comes from the latest scanner `candidate_data` snapshot rather than momentum watchlist admission.
+The scalp universe now has dedicated `scalp_candidate_data` built from a bounded liquid-equity seed plus the deduplicated shared active universe; it does not require momentum scanner or watchlist admission.
 Optional slow context only fills missing background fields and cannot make quotes or bars fresh.
 The scalp package has no LLM/reasoning imports.
 A lazy `agent` package export compatibility fix prevents strategy imports from initializing the slow market-cycle graph.

 3. **Setup types.** Deterministic labels are MICRO_BREAKOUT, VWAP_RECLAIM,
    EMA9_CONTINUATION, MICRO_PULLBACK, MOMENTUM_BURST and UNCLASSIFIED.
 Evidence,